 - The data to be uploaded will need to be saved in a spreadsheet.

-- While you can normally store your data in any spreadsheet you like, the spreadsheet that you upload to Datashed will need to be saved in a CSV (Comma Separated Values) file before uploading.
+- While you can normally store your data in any spreadsheet you like, the spreadsheet that you use to upload to Datashed will need to be saved in a CSV (Comma Separated Values) file before uploading.
 These can also be referred to as Comma Delimited files.

 - The spreadsheet to be uploaded can only contain data for that specific project.
 Unfortunately, you can not upload data for multiple projects at one time.

 - The spreadsheet should only contain new data to be uploaded.
-If there is old data that is already on Datashed, the old data should be removed from the spreadsheet prior to upload, so as not to create duplicate data.
+If there is old data that is already on Datashed, the old data should be removed from the spreadsheet prior to upload, so as not to create duplicate data in Datashed.
 If you keep all of your data on a spreadsheet, it would make sense to make a copy of that spreadsheet and then prepare the copy for upload.
 Alternatively, some people like to copy data from an existing spreadsheet into a new spreadsheet, although this requires care to be taken so as to not make mistakes.

 - The data on the spreadsheet to be uploaded should be organized such that each row of data is for one sample, collected on one day, for a specific sample point.
 The far left column (Column A) should be the name of the sample point.
 Column B should be for the Sample Date.
 Each water quality parameter (such as pH, alkalinity, iron) or piece of metadata (sampler, flow method, etc) should have its own separate column, but can be in any order.